-During the reporting year, no option to take up unissued shares of the Group was granted except for the following:
+During the reporting year, no option to take up unissued shares of the Group subsisted and/or was granted except for the following:

-The Company has share option agreements dated 26 February 2018 with Mr Sun Bowen and Mr Wee Henry (together, the "Option Subscribers"), which was approved and adopted by its members at an Extraordinary General Meeting held on 29 March 2018.
-Pursuant to the share option agreements, the Company shall issue to the Option Subscribers an aggregate of 600,000,000 share options (the "Options"), with each Option carrying the right to subscribe for one new ordinary share in the Company at the exercise price of \$0.085 (the "Exercise Price") for each new share on the terms and conditions of the Option Agreements (the "Grant of Options").
+The Company had entered into share option agreements on 26 February 2018 with Mr Sun Bowen and Mr Wee Henry (together, the "Option Subscribers"), which was approved and adopted by its members at an Extraordinary General Meeting held on 29 March 2018.
+Pursuant to the share option agreements, the Company issued to the Option Subscribers an aggregate of 600,000,000 share options (the "Options"), with each Option carrying the right to subscribe for one new ordinary share in the Company at the exercise price of \$0.085 (the "Exercise Price") for each new share on the terms and conditions of the share option agreements (the "Grant of Options").